LotusLotus

 Without existence, there is neither pain nor pleasure.

-Creation brings pain and pleasure.
+Acting [to cause the next rebirth] brings pain and pleasure.

-Do not delight in that which is saṁskṛta,
+Do not delight in saṁskṛta dharmas,

-Nor be involved with it.
+Nor be involved with them.

 If one acquires pleasure,